Security Advisories

 When reported, a vulnerability will be assigned a severity category.
 We differentiate between 4 classes of vulnerabilities:

-Low severity bugs will be disclosed 2 weeks after a fixed version is released.
+Low severity bugs will be disclosed 2 weeks after a fixed version exists on the current major release branch.
 A pre-announcement will be made at the same time as the release.

 Medium and High severity bugs will be disclosed 2 weeks after the last affected release goes EOL.
 This is a year after a fixed version was first released.
 A pre-announcement will be made 2 weeks prior to disclosure.